pvjacl/pvjacl.github.io/src/content/galleryEvents/fall-fair-2025.md

 landingEventPullDate: "September 22, 2025"
 ---

-The Remembrance Gallery will be open during the Fall Fair at [The Washington State Fair](https://thefair.com) (August 29 to September 21)
+The Remembrance Gallery will be open during the Fall Fair at [The Washington State Fair](https://thefair.com) (August 29 to September 21, closed Tuesdays and September 3rd).

+Directions and maps are available at our [Gallery Location page](/gallery/gallery-location).

 #### Admission Fees
 There is no fee to visit the gallery, but a visit requires entry to the Fair itself.
 Tickets may be discounted when purchased online.